kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 We will generate synthetic data to simulate money laundering.
 We'll use shell companies which were part of real-world fraud network, then generate simulated transactions based on statistical analysis of leaked bank data.
+Simulation methods are defined in the `aml.py` Python module.

-First we extract the shell companies from a possible fraud ring:
+First we extract the shell companies from a possible fraud ring, then generate synthetic data:

   - `aml_transact.ipynb`: extracts a fraud network, then generates transactions

-(WIP)